 Most reliable Blu-ray DVD player brands

-We've surveyed thousands of Blu-ray player owners to find out which brands you can rely on, and which you need to avoid.
+We've surveyed over a thousand Blu-ray player owners to find the Blu-ray brands you can rely on, and which you need to avoid.

 |Brand||Reliability rating||Customer score||Reliability score|